makeitworkpress/wp-autoload/README.md

 ```
 Because we have indicated the 'classes' folder in our autoloader, it will automatically require classes from within the classes folder and we don't have to require them manually.

 The theme class is not namespaced, as it is in the root of our classes folder and the autoloader starts loading from that.
-It my look like this (for starters).
+It my look like this (for starters):
 ```php
 <?php
 class Theme {